wsijp/scrapepath/README.md

 Example 1: Scraping data
 -----------------------

-The following examples are from scaped pages `examples/example1a.html` and template `examples/scraped1.html`.
+The following examples are from scraped pages `examples/example1a.html` and template `examples/scraped1.html`.
 Run the example using:

 `./parser.py examples/example1a.html examples/scraped1.html`

 Scrape HTML by putting the relevant tag inside a template, and use a `record` attribute.
-Below, the item "Tea" is scraped using the `record` attribute.
-A path to the text is specified in terms of its enclosing tags.
+Below, the item "Tea" is scraped from the target page using the `record` attribute in the template page.
+A path to the target text ("Tea") is specified in terms of its enclosing tags.

 To scrape from: